zhiweigu2000/Job-finding/Product.md

 - Demand growth via word of mouth

-### Tradeoff, countermetric
+**Tradeoff, countermetric**

 Tradeoff: hosts with 1 or few listsing vs commercial hosts with multiple listsings

-Countermetric:
+Countermetrics:

-- number of listings with <4 stars, maintain high quality
+- number of listings with <4 stars --> to maintain high quality

 - number of listsing reported